elastic/integrations/packages/oracle/docs/README.md

 ### Sysmetrics

-The system metrics value captured for the most current time interval for the long duration (60-seconds) are mentioned below
+The system metrics value captured for the most current time interval for the long duration (60-seconds) are listed in the following table.

+To collect the Sysmetrics metrics, Oracle integration relies on a specific set of views.
+Make sure that the user configured within the Oracle DSN configuration has `READ` access permissions to the following view:

+- `V$SYSMETRIC`

 **Exported fields**